mathiasertl/django-xmpp-http-upload/README.md

 ### 0.4.2 (TBR)

-* Increase length of `type` column to 128 characters (we sometimes encounter up to 80 characters).
+* Increase length of `type` column to 255 characters (we sometimes encounter up to 80 characters).
+* Use isort to sort imports, increase textwidth to 110 chars.

 ### 0.4.1 (2016-03-19)